 Still one of the best-loved boutique hotels in New York, the Ludlow is set in the gritty-luxe Lower East Side neighborhood, around the corner from Katz Diner – you might remember it from When Harry Met Sally (1989) – and surrounded by trendy coffee shops, chic boutiques, happy hour bars and $1 slice pizza joints.
 Rooms have dark wood Indo-Portuguese-style two-poster beds, deep-soak tubs, Maison Martin Margiela robes and sprawling SoHo views.
 Downstairs there’s a fun souped-up French bistro, Dirty French, and an ivy-draped courtyard where you can enjoy a cocktail.

-From the team behind Nomad and Ace, this Freehand hotel – there’s also Miami, Los Angeles and Chicago – is an upscale version of the cool-hostel concept that pulls off hip and affordable extremely well.
+From the team behind Nomad and Ace, this Freehand hotel near the East Village – there’s also Miami, Los Angeles and Chicago – is an upscale version of the cool-hostel concept that pulls off hip and affordable extremely well.
 The building dates to 1928, but inside open spaces, including the restaurants, mezzanine lounge and rooftop bar, are filled with music, art, plants and young people sipping craft cocktails.
-The rooms are no frills and dorm-like, but comfortable all the same and decorated by artists studying at Bard College.
+The rooms are no-frills and dorm-like, but comfortable all the same and decorated by artists studying at Bard College.